Lesson Plan - Get It!

 Keep reading to see what this is all about!

-This is important because it will help you to understand intended meanings from authors when you are reading, and using them in your own work can strengthen and improve your writing.
+Understanding the intended meanings of authors when you are reading, and using them in your work can strengthen and improve your writing.

-Let's think back to the different punctuation marks in the above poem excerpt.
+Look back at the different punctuation marks in the above poem excerpt.

-- Why did you see so many dots that look like periods used?
+- Why are so many dots that look like periods used?

-When three of those dots are grouped together, it is called an ellipsis.
-Just like any other punctuation mark, ellipses are used intentionally for certain reasons:
+When three of those dots are grouped, it is called an ellipsis.
+Just like any other punctuation mark, ellipses are used intentionally for certain reasons.

 ||Other Useful Information